Leonida Kasaya

 She participated in the 2014 FIVB Volleyball World Grand Prix, 2018 FIVB Volleyball Women's World Championship, 2020 Summer Olympics qualification.

 On club level she plays for Kenya Pipeline company.

 Kasaya was included in the dozen Kenyan players chosen to travel to the postponed 2020 Summer Olympics in Tokyo.
-Mercy Moim is the captain and their first match is against the home team from Japan.
+Mercy Moim was the captain and their first match was against the home team from Japan which they lost.